ATM card: Card networks

 ATM cards operate through specific networks.
 Interlink is just one example of the many ATM networks.

 Canada's Interac and Mastercard's Maestro are examples of networks that link bank accounts with point-of-sale equipment.

 Some debit card networks also started their lives as ATM card networks before evolving into full-fledged debit card networks such as STAR (Interbank Network), and others such as: Development Bank of Singapore (DBS)'s Network for Electronic Transfers (NETS) and Bank Central Asia (BCA)'s Debit BCA, both of them were later on adopted by other banks (with Prima Debit being the Prima interbank network version of Debit BCA).

 Misuse

 Due to increased illegal copies of cards with a magnetic stripe, the European Payments Council established a Card Fraud Prevention Task Force in 2003 that spawned a commitment to migrate all ATMs and POS applications to use a chip-and-PIN solution by the end of 2010.
 The "SEPA for Cards" has completely removed the magnetic stripe requirement from Maestro debit cards.

+In Vietnam

+In Vietnam, ATM cards are commonly understood as debit cards, also known as domestic debit cards.
+According to the State Bank of Vietnam, as of November 2023, there are over 190 million ATM cards in Vietnam, an increase of 14.6% compared to the same period in 2022.
+In November 2023, the total value of transactions via ATM reached over 1,300 trillion VND, an increase of 16.3% compared to the same period in 2022.